lwjglgamedev/lwjglbook-bookcontents-leg/chapter26/chapter26.md

 Let’s first start by examining how we can automate the construction of the light view matrix and the orthographic projection matrix used to render the shadows.
 If you recall from the shadows chapter, we need to draw the scene form the light’s perspective.
 This implies the creation of a light view matrix, which acts like a camera for light and a projection matrix.
 Since light is directional, and is supposed to be located at the infinity, we chose an orthographic projection.

-We want that all the visible objects to fit into the light view projection matrix.
+We want all the visible objects to fit into the light view projection matrix.
 Hence, we need to fit the view frustum into the light frustum.
-The following picture depicts what we want to achieve
+The following picture depicts what we want to achieve.